 The reality is that the capitalist system has long been a brake on human development.
 It could have been overthrown long ago by a revolution led by the working class.
 Why hasn’t this happened yet?

-It is certainly not because of objective conditions.
+It is certainly not because the objective conditions to build a socialist society based on super-abundance are lacking.
 There is no doubt that from the economic point of view, all the conditions are there to satisfy human needs.
 We have the means to feed the entire human population.
 The technology and knowledge exist to produce the necessities of life in harmony with nature.
 Large companies like Amazon and Walmart show that it is possible to organize production and distribution on a global scale.
 Many difficult or dangerous jobs could be replaced by machines.

 Marx explained that the capitalist system “creates its own gravediggers” by creating the working class – the class that builds the buildings around us, produces the consumer items we need, and distributes goods and services.
 He also explained that socialism was not just a good idea that appeared in the heads of a few thinkers.
 He showed that under capitalism, it is the working class that can lead the struggle to establish a socialist society by taking control of the means of production.
 Marx explained that this class had to organize to overcome the resistance of the bosses, bankers, CEOs and their politicians.
 This class today (unlike in Marx’s time) forms the overwhelming majority of society.
 Once mobilized and determined to overthrow capitalism, nothing can stop it.